 The folklore of the Romanians

-The folklore or the folk culture represents the material culture and the spiritual one created by the mass of people.
+the spiritual one created by the mass of people.
 The folklore contains:

 -the literary folk